64kramsystem/personal_notes/topics/linux_tools.md

 ### Using GNU Parallel

+In general, GNU Parallel has some convenient functionalities, compared to xargs.

 The number of jobs is automatically limited to the number of cores.
 Quoting is not required.
 The shell used when running a string is the current one.
 The output is displayed serialized, but the execution is parallel!